blogmywiki/microbit-video/README.md

 ![wiring photo](https://raw.githubusercontent.com/blogmywiki/microbit-video/main/images/wiring-photo.jpg)

 ## How to build it
-Flash the HEX file to a V1 micro:bit.
+- Flash the HEX file to a V1 micro:bit.
+Unplug it from the computer and attach a battery pack*
-Connect GND pin on the micro:bit to the shield pin on the phono/RCA video plug.
+- Connect GND pin on the micro:bit to the shield pin on the phono/RCA video plug.
-Connect pin 1 on the micro:bit to the centre pin on the video plug.
+- Connect pin 1 on the micro:bit to the centre pin on the video plug.
-Connect pin 0 to a 680 ohm resistor, and then to the centre pin.
+- Connect pin 0 to a 680 ohm resistor, and then to the centre pin.
-Connect the plug to the composite video input of a TV and select the relevant AV input.
+- Connect the plug to the composite video input of a TV and select the relevant AV input.
 You should see two boxes, one empty, one filled, some text and a counter.

+* for some reason this worked for me much better with the micro:bit powered off batteries.
+If I powered it off the TV's USB socket or a mains socket on the same earth ring as the TV, the contrast was very poor.
+I expect an improvement to the circuit would fix that, grateful for suggestions.

 ![wiring diagram](https://raw.githubusercontent.com/blogmywiki/microbit-video/main/images/wiring-diagram-white.png)